-24.02.2018, by Johanna Klemm,
+24.02.2018, by Johanna Klemm

-Exploring the world of motion capture
+Exploring the World of Motion Capture

-The Creative Lab has of course not been able to resist the challenge either to begin with and the production of ‘The Dancer Awakens’, the first ever holographic-animation-short-film for the Hololens (by Microsoft), showcased at the ‘Go Short – International Short Film Festival’ in Nijmegen last spring, is history ever since.
+The Creative Lab has of course not been able to resist the challenge either to begin the production of the first ever holographic-animation-short-film for the Hololens (by Microsoft), The Dancer Awakens, as showcased at the Go Short Film Festival in Nijmegen last spring.
 Looking back at the dancing performance of Regina de Jong, bopping around came with an incredible amount of care for her.
 Falling off stage might easily result in a financial disaster regarding the price of the Xsense motion capture suit the team had been using and the sensitivity of the sensors the dancer had to perform in.
-Another guy who definitely took the fun onto an entirely new level – and yes, that’s been years ago even – had been Andy Serkis.
+Another guy, who definitely took the fun onto an entirely new level – and yes, that’s been years ago – is Andy Serkis.
 Yes, Smeagol, that one.
-With his very own ‘Imaginarium’ studio’, the actor and producer has opened a space for motion capture to literally run wild and explode into ideas and creations any of us would possibly dream of.
+With his very own Imaginarium studio, the actor and producer has opened a space for motion capture to literally run wild and explode into ideas and creations any of us could possibly dream of.

-Motion capture for all
+Motion Capture for all

 Balslev certainly has a vision for the future of motion capture and how improved accessibility can make quite the difference to our lives: “the dream is, that an animator sitting right at his desk, with this on, just saying ‘ok, I have a crazy idea, let me test it’.
 And then he stands up, does a recording, sits down again and uses that straight into his film or game, or what he is making.
 It should be that easy!”.